OMO-NOSA/Node-Web-Server/README.md

 # Project Title

-A nice project with a nice description
+A Node Webserver Project

 ---
 ## Requirements

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package, npm, installed in your environement.

 ### Node
 - #### Node installation on Windows